By: GreatAmerica on September 18th, 2020

 A Strong Sales Process Supports the Evolution of a Business

-Recently I had an opportunity to attend a Virtual Selling Summit hosted by Marcus Sheridan and his team at IMPACT.
-I spent the day learning really important things to consider in today’s virtual selling environment, such as:
+Recently we had an opportunity to attend a Virtual Selling Summit hosted by Marcus Sheridan and his team at IMPACT.
+We spent the day learning really important things to consider in today’s virtual selling environment, such as:

 - Choosing the correct virtual platform and getting comfortable with the technology